chatchat-space/Langchain-Chatchat/model-providers/model_providers/core/model_runtime/docs/en_US/interfaces.md

     Model class for prompt message.
     """
     role: PromptMessageRole
-    content: Optional[str | list[PromptMessageContent]] = None  # Supports two types: string and content list.
+    content: Optional[str |List[PromptMessageContent]] = None  # Supports two types: string and content list.
 The content list is designed to meet the needs of multimodal inputs.
 For more details, see the PromptMessageContent explanation.
     name: Optional[str] = None
 ```